xyzboxzone/power-clean-mats/README.md

 # power-clean-mats
-Clean all duplicate material names
+Clean all duplicate material names for Blender 2.8x add-on